Quantifying Agricultural Greenhouse Gases in Developing Countries

-The Nicholas Institute for Environmental Policy Solutions at Duke University, with support from The David and Lucile Packard Foundation, is partnering on this project with Climate Change Agriculture and Food Security (CCAFS), a research program of the CGIAR; The University of Vermont; the World Agroforestry Centre, Earth System Science Partnership; and the Food and Agriculture Organization (FAO) of the United Nations.
+The Nicholas Institute for Energy, Environment & Sustainability at Duke University, with support from The David and Lucile Packard Foundation, is partnering on this project with Climate Change Agriculture and Food Security (CCAFS), a research program of the CGIAR; The University of Vermont; the World Agroforestry Centre, Earth System Science Partnership; and the Food and Agriculture Organization (FAO) of the United Nations.

 Feeding the world sustainably requires balancing a growing population's food and nutritional needs while limiting the greenhouse gases released by agriculture, a growing contributor to climate change.
-In a new special issue of the journal Environmental Research Letters, Lydia Olander, Ecosystem Services Program director at Duke University's Nicholas Institute for Environmental Policy Solutions, and others tackle the topic.
+In a new special issue of the journal Environmental Research Letters, Lydia Olander, Ecosystem Services Program director at Duke University's Nicholas Institute for Energy, Environment & Sustainability, and others tackle the topic.
 The journal issue explores the current state of greenhouse gas quantification methods, the potential for improving these methods and proposes new ideas for policy makers in developing countries.
 Olander served as a guest editor of the issue and author of one of the eight pieces in the edition.

 A workshop was hosted by the FAO in Rome, Italy from April 18-19, 2012 to address this scientific gap by advancing synthesis and new approaches for the quantification of agricultural greenhouse gases in low-income contexts.
 CCAFS, Duke and FAO have commissioned 12 articles for a special issue of Environmental Review Letters (ERL) to identify gaps, explore new and innovative tools, methods or approaches appropriate for limited resource conditions, and prioritize actions.
 The workshop brought together the authors of these articles, regional scientists and others to critically review and exchange ideas about initial ideas for these articles and a synthesis.